rsmp-nordic/rsmp_validator/docs/pages/docker.md

 `% docker container run -it --name rsmp_validator -v $PWD -p 12111:12111 rsmp_validator --format Validator::Brief --tags "~slow" spec/site/tlc/detector_logics_spec.rb:31`

-## Run tests from Docker Destop
+## Run from Docker Desktop
 If you're using Docker Desktop, find `rsmp_validator` in the images tab and press `Run`, and Select *Optional settings* using the following settings:

    * Ports: `12111`
    * Volumes:
      * Host path: *Select the folder you created in step 1*
      * Container Path: `/config`

 Start the container.

 By default the container will run `bundle exec rspec spec/site/tlc`, which will run all TLC (Traffic Light Controller) tests.

+## Default test set
+The ENTRYPOINT directive in the Dockerfile defines the command to run, while the CMD directive contains arguments passed to the command:

+`
+ENTRYPOINT [ "bundle", "exec", "rspec" ]
+CMD [ "spec/site/core spec/site/tlc" ]
+`

+Because the RSMP Validator is based on the RSpec test framework, running the container run `rspec` command. `bundle exec rspec` is used to ensure that the correct Ruby gems are available.

+The folder `spec/site/core` contains site core tests which applies to all types of equipment, while the folder `spec/site/tlc` contains the tests for Traffic Light Controllers (TLCs).

+To change the set of tests run, you could modifify the CMD directive in the Dockerfile and rebuild the image.
+But usually it's easier to just override the CMD directive when running the container.